uv2Day app

 How to get the app

 The uv2day app helps users to know when to take more care in the sun by providing information about the UV index during the day at a location of choice.
 The app provides information on the UV index (UVI) forecasts throughout the day at your specified location.
 You can also access information on other selected locations within New Zealand, Australia, South Pacific and Antarctic regions.
 The app is useful for planning outdoor activities throughout the year and has a specific New Zealand ski region section.
 It alerts you when the UVI is 3 or above and gives corresponding information on the exposure period within which skin damage can occur.
 It prompts you to avoid exposure or use skin protection (slip, slop, slap and wrap(external link)).
 Data in the app is provided by NIWA (National Institute of Water and Atmospheric).
-For a more detailed description of the app, see Google Play(external link) or iTunes(external link) and for a detailed review, see reviews below.
+For a more detailed description of the app, see Google Play(external link) and for a detailed review, see reviews below.

 PROS CONS